 An Enterprise Knowledge Graph allows organizations to connect and show meaningful relationships between data regardless of type, format, size, or where it is located.
 This allows us to view and analyze an organization’s knowledge and data assets in a format that is understood by both humans and machines.

 While most organizations have been built to organize and manage data by department and type, a Knowledge Graph allows us to view and connect data the way our brain relates and infers information to answer specific business questions, without making another copy of the data from its original sources.

 How much of your data and information is currently dispersed across business units, departments, systems, and knowledge domains?
 How many clicks or reports do you currently navigate to find an answer to a single business problem or get relevant results to your search?
-Below, I will share a selection of real business problems that are able to be tackled more efficiently by using knowledge graph data models, as well as examples of how we have used knowledge graphs to better serve our clients.
+Below, I will share a selection of real business problems that we are able to tackle more efficiently by using knowledge graph data models, as well as examples of how we have used knowledge graphs to better serve our clients.

 Aggregate Disparate Data in Order to Spot Trends and Make Better Investment Decisions

 A vast amount of the data we create and work with is unstructured, in the form of emails, webpages, video files, financial reports, images, etc. Our own wide assessment of organizations finds that as much as 85% of an organization’s information exists in an unstructured form.
 Organizing all of these data proves to be a necessary undertaking for many large and small institutions in order to extract meaning and value from their organization’s information.
 One way we have found to make this manageable is through leveraging semantic models and technologies to automatically extract and classify unstructured text to make it machine readable/processable.
 This allows us to further relate this classified content with other data sources to be able to define relationships, understand patterns, and quickly obtain holistic insights on a given topic from varied sources, despite where the data and content lives (business units, departments, systems, and locations).